 You might have noticed that we’ve changed the name of this project from “Town Centre rejuvenation” to the Masterton Revamp.
 We’re now looking wider than just the work in the Town Centre and thinking about how we welcome people into the district, whether it be visitors to the district or whanau returning home.

 All the work that has been done to date on the Town Centre, including the Town Centre strategy, has provided some strong foundations for the project so we’re definitely not starting from scratch!
 The plan is still to kick off the town centre work with lower Queen Street after the busy 2021/22 Christmas period, but we’ll also be doing some work around the north entrance and the Kuripuni roundabout in 2021.

-We want people to be attracted into our town centre – both Masterton residents and those that are visiting – and to create spaces that facilitate community connection.
+We want people to be attracted to our town – both Masterton residents and those that are visiting – and to create spaces that facilitate community connection.
 We plan to deliver improvements to our town centre and entrances into Masterton over a 10 year period and there are four over-arching things we want to focus on delivering:

 - Increase connection with the Waipoua River – Masterton is the only Wairarapa town set on a river.
 Let’s make the most of it!